 A pre-medical student who has maintained approximately a B/C average for nine five-hour courses may be allowed to defer 10 hours of uniform requirements to the junior or senior years if he is a three-year medical student.
 This deferment may allow the student to take the Organic Chemistry sequence or one of the major science sequences listed above.
-Basic Liberal Arts pre-medical students who have a B average may elect Chemistry 101 in place of Physical Science 22.

 Pre-dental-The pre-dental student is a regular student.
 The pre-dental requirements may be met in three years, two of which may be taken at Oxford College.
 Under very exceptional circumstances a pre-dental student may complete the entire 50-hour pre-dental science requirements in the two years at Oxford.
 The following science courses must be included in the three-year program, any six of which may normally be taken at Oxford; the student may also defer one or two of the uniform requirements to his junior year to take additional sciences.
-The courses are: Chemistry 101, 102, 113, 171, 172, or 121, 122; Biology 101, 102, 105; Physics 101, 102 or 103.
+The courses are: Chemistry 101, 102, 113, 171, 172, or 121 or 122; Biology 101, 102, 105; Physics 101, 102 or 103.

 Pre-nursing-The pre-nursing student is a regular student and the requirements may be met in two years.
 The requirements are the same as for all students in Humanities, Foreign Language, and Mathematics.
-The Social

-Studies courses must include: Social Studies 101 through 104, 109, 111, 113.
-The science courses must include Chemistry 101, 103, Biology 101 and 102.
+The history and social science courses must include: History 100, 101, 102; Bible 101; Social Science 102, 104, 111.
+The science courses must include Chemistry 101, 103; Biology 101 and 102.